 Neonatal Intensive Care Unit (NICU)

-The NMH Foundation are working closely with the Social Work Department to improve many Parent Support Services here in the National Maternity Hospital.
-We know that having a baby in intestive care is one of the most stressful things a parent will experience and in many cases this is compounded by the fact that many of our parents travel great distances and/or must spend weeks and months coming into our city centre location to be with their sick baby.
+The NMH Foundation work closely with The NMH Social Work Department to improve many Parent Support Services here at The National Maternity Hospital.
+We know that having a baby in intensive care is one of the most stressful things a parent can ever experience.
+In many cases, this is further compounded by the fact that many of our parents have to travel great distances and/or spend weeks and months coming into Holles Street to be with their sick baby.

-The NMH Foundation is now looking at ways to relieve some of this pressure by working with our social workers to support them in their efforts to source parking and accommodation.
+The NMH Foundation is looking at ways to relieve some of this pressure, by working with our medical social workers to support them in their efforts to source parking and accommodation.

-We are so delighted today to announce that because of the generosity of our donors we have been able to purchase 5 parking passes for our Holles Street Parents as part of an NMH Foundation initiative supporting Parent Services.
-Continuing to work with the Social Work Department the Foundation will now be developing more ways to support our Parents.
-If you would like to be involved in supporting Parent Services please email us at firstname.lastname@example.org
+With the generous help of you our supporters, we are delighted to announce that through the kindness of your donations, we have been able to purchase 5 parking passes for our Holles Street Parents as part of an NMHF initiative supporting Parent Services.

+We are continuing to develop this fund and collaborate with NMH Staff to help improve our services throughout 2020.
+If you would like to be involved in supporting Parent Services at The NMH, please email us at firstname.lastname@example.org

-The National Maternity Hospital believes that embedded research is an essential component to improving the maternal and infant care during this most vital stage of human development.
+The National Maternity Hospital believes that embedded research is an essential component to improving maternal and neo-natal care during the most vital stage of human development.
 Research into maternal and infant health is fundamental to progressing Ireland’s future healthcare needs.
-It has been shown that hospitals that prioritise research provide the best patient care and more positive patient outcomes.
+It has been shown that hospitals who prioritise research, provide the best patient care, which result in more positive patient outcomes.

 The NMH continues to face many healthcare challenges including funding difficulties, overcrowding, out-dated facilities and equipment and difficulty attracting top medical staff.
-A well-funded and supported research programme will help us to make advances the complex medical issues faced in maternal and infant care in this difficult environment.
-In addition to this, it will help the NMH to attract the most talented and curious medical minds, determined to find clinical solutions to the most complex issues faced by our youngest at the most vulnerable stage of life.
+A well-funded and supported research programme will help us to advance complex medical issues, which are faced by maternal and infant care in this difficult environment.
+In addition to this, it will help The NMH to attract the most talented and curious medical minds, who are determined to help find clinical solutions to the most complex issues faced by the most vulnerable of our society.